thymedev/thymedev.github.io/src/docs/betterinvites/README.md

 <br />

 ## Something is not working!

+### My invite isn't showing up

+Try one of these:

+- Start typing your invite URL, and it should appear
+  - Example: for invite `abCDeF`, start typing `ab`
+- Wait 15 minutes.
+Newly created invites may take a while to appear.

+**Note: [Server vanity invite URLs](https://support.discord.com/hc/hi-in/articles/115001542132-Server-Vanity-URLs) are not supported because they are generic and public.** To add a role for all new joiners, we recommend using regular auto-role bots.

+### Current members can't get the new invite role

+Invite roles are only for new users.

+This is a Discord limitation, since we only use Discord invite URLs.

+For existing users, we recommend using reaction-role bots in a private channel.

 ### It says "I can't interact with the following roles:..."
 Verify that role hierarchies allow BetterInvites to give those roles.
 It cannot give roles higher on the hierarchy than itself. [more info](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101).